Waxes

 Harderian glands are exocrine glands located deep in the orbit of the eyeball in those terrestrial vertebrates that possess a nictitating membrane, i.e., a protective translucent third eyelid.
 These are found in many fish, amphibians, reptiles, birds and mammals, but are rare in primates.
 The gland secretes lipids onto this membrane, and in rodents these consist mainly of alkyldiacylglycerols and wax esters with many different fatty acid constituents from isovaleric up to C30 in chain length and often with hydroxyl groups in position 2.
 In the rat, the main molecular species of wax ester consists of a 24:1(n-7) alcohol attached to a 20:1(n-7) fatty acid.

-Waxes have a variety of functions in fish, from serving as an energy source to insulation, buoyancy and even echo location, but only rarely are they encountered in depot fats.
+Waxes are required for many purposes in fish, from serving as an energy source to insulation, buoyancy and even echo location, but only rarely are they encountered in depot fats.
 Zooplankton can produce large amounts of wax esters at some stages of their life cycle, and they make a major contribution to the marine food chain, although in general these are broken down in the intestines so their components can be utilized in tissues.
-Swordfish produce an oily secretion consisting largely of methyl esters of fatty acids from glands below the skin in the head, the function of which appears to be to reduce friction drag and increase swimming efficiency.
+Swordfish produce an oily secretion consisting largely of methyl esters of fatty acids from glands below the skin in the head that appears to reduce friction drag and increase swimming efficiency.

 Nematode waxes.
 The dauer-larvae of the nematode Pristionchus pacificus (see or web page on ascarosides) are coated with an extremely long-chain highly unsaturated wax ester (‘nematoil’) that covers the surface of the animal and promotes congregation of numerous individuals into stable 'dauer towers' that can reach a beetle host more easily.
 Both the acid and alcohol components have C30 chains and cis double bonds in positions 7, 15, 18, 21, 24 and 27.